martmannupb/AmoebotSim-2.0/Documentation/dev_guide/render/rendering_basics.md

 	- Materials are also assets that only exist once
 	- But multiple materials can use the same shader with different parameters
 	- Materials are assigned to objects, not the shaders themselves
+	- Example: All materials for the tool overlays use the same shader, just with different colors
 - Unity can render many copies of a mesh in different positions efficiently if they all share the same material
 - There is an extra mechanism that allows rendering meshes with the same base material but different parameters
 	- A MaterialPropertyBlock is a collection of parameters without an associated shader
 	- It can be passed to a render call to temporarily overwrite the shader parameters stored in a material
 		- This only affects the meshes rendered in that call
 - A lot of optimization work aims at grouping objects that use the same mesh and material together to draw them in parallel using the GPU
+	- The [`DrawMeshInstanced`](https://docs.unity3d.com/ScriptReference/Graphics.DrawMeshInstanced.html) method allows up to 1023 instances to be drawn simultaneously